iBerserker89/Notes-App/README.md

 # Simple note taking app built with javascript.
-It lets you create and delete notes, It also uses your browwser local storage, so you won't lose any notes if the browser is reloaded or closed.
+It lets you create and delete notes, It also uses your browser local storage, so you won't lose any notes if the browser is reloaded or closed.
 <p align="center">
 https://iberserker89.github.io/Notes-App/
 </p>